 The most comprehensive coverage of the Inquiry has come from the daily and weekly inquiry updates from Campaign Opposing Police Surveillance.
 Please help amplify the call for a transparent, robust and comprehensive public inquiry.

-You can join the conversation with #SpyCopsInquiry on twitter, where activists are live tweeting proceedings when the inquiry is sitting.
+You can join the conversation with #SpyCopsInquiry on twitter, where activists are live tweeting proceedings when the inquiry is sitting and the Spycops Info facebook group where they upload live video during the breaks.